Practicing Criminal Defense in Pinellas County.

 Her experience as a criminal defense attorney in the Greater Tampa Bay area provides her with important insight into the criminal justice system.
 She works with her clients to ensure they understand their options and to make sure their needs are met.
-Melinda is adamant about getting a favorable outcome in each case.
+Shpresa Idrizi is adamant about getting a favorable outcome in each case.

 Contact an experienced Clearwater, St. Petersburg, and Tampa criminal defense attorney to discuss the facts of your case and defenses that may apply.
 Idrizi Law represents clients in Pinellas County and the surrounding areas in Hillsborough County, Pasco County and Polk County.
 Call (727) 485-3701 for a free consultation.